 Perl language borrows its features from programming languages like C, Shell script, AWK, and sed.
 It is multi-paradigm, functional, imperative, object-oriented, procedural and event-driven.

-Ruby takes the concept of Object Oriented Programming to its limits.
-In Ruby, everything is an object including global variables.
-Classes and modules are objects and functions and operators are the methods of objects.
-Thus, Ruby becomes more powerful when combined with Functional programming and use of lambdas.
+Ruby takes the concept of Object-Oriented Programming to its limits.
+In Ruby, everything is an object, including global variables.
+Classes and modules are objects, and functions and operators are the methods of objects.
+Thus, Ruby becomes more powerful when combined with Functional programming and the use of lambdas.

-Although Perl is an older language it is a very solid language which works well in web development.
+Although Perl is an older language, it is a very solid language that works well in web development.
 Perl is savvy by design.
-During its initial phase, when it was being introduced in the 1980s, it was highly popular and there were multiple reasons behind it.
-During those times, C being a low-level language took multiple lines of code for even the simplest of processes.
-Also, Perl was portable unlike C. Thus, Perl became a huge hit in the 1990s and became the first choice for web-based business during the e-commerce rise.
+When it was being introduced in the 1980s, it was highly popular during its initial phase, and there were multiple reasons behind it.
+C is a low-level language that took multiple lines of code for even the simplest of processes during those times.
+Also, Perl was portable, unlike C. Thus, Perl became a huge hit in the 1990s and became the first choice for web-based business during the e-commerce rise.

-Ruby can be used for non-web based scripting and programming but a vast amount of learning resources focuses on Rails and web development.
-Ruby’s features and elegance has become one of its top selling points and at the same time, it can become hard for the programmer to track down bugs.
-The syntax of Ruby is similar that of Perl, but it takes Object Oriented features to its limits.
+Ruby can be used for non-web-based scripting and programming, but many learning resources focus on Rails and web development.
+Ruby’s features and elegance has become one of its top-selling points, and at the same time, it can become hard for the programmer to track down bugs.
+The syntax of Ruby is similar to that of Perl, but it takes Object Oriented features to their limits.

 Head to Head Comparison between Perl and Ruby

 Below is the top 8 comparison between Perl and Ruby:

 Following is the Differences Between Perl and Ruby: